MichaelHJNLee/FileConvert/README.md

 Steps to Use:
   - Select the PDF you would like to convert
   - Select desired output format
-  - Complete ReCaptcha v2 verification
+  - Complete reCaptcha v2 verification
-  - Press 'Convert' button
+  - Click 'Convert' button
   - Converted file will be displayed

 Notes: